 Greg has worked with EcoTeach since its inception in 1995, helping to create exciting, environmentally responsible, hands-on activities and experiences for group participants.
 Today Greg frequently travels to Costa Rica, working with guides and scouting new venues.

-Greg lives in Poulsbo, Washington with his wife Judi, also a retired teacher, and has two grown children and three grandchildren.
+Greg lives in Poulsbo, Washington with his wife Judi, also a retired teacher, and has two grown children and four grandchildren.

 Prior to joining EcoTeach full-time in early 2016, Liz spent 25 years in the nonprofit sector providing direct services to runaway and homeless youth, completing community-based needs assessments, consulting on affordable housing, and working in nonprofit administration.
 Liz has a BA in Social Sciences from Simons Rock of Bard College and an MSW from the University of Washington School of Social Work.